-If you’re moving into a new home or apartment that hasn’t signed up to an NBN plan before, or if you’ve arrived at your new property and the previous occupants haven’t left the NBN connection box, then you’re likely going to need to know about the installation process.
+Getting NBN installed in your home should be a relatively pain-free process.
+However, it's not without its foibles.
+If you’re moving into a new home or apartment that hasn’t been connected to the NBN before and so hasn't had an active NBN plan, or if you’ve arrived at your new property and the previous occupants haven’t left the NBN connection box, then you’re going to need to know about the installation process.

 Fortunately, for most fixed-line NBN connection types, installation is pretty simple, but it does differ depending on the connection type at your property.
 If you need to connect to a wireless internet plan such as NBN’s fixed-wireless service or satellite internet, then the process may be a little more complicated.